San Francisco restaurants get their edge from Northern California’s agricultural havens and Silicon Valley’s thriving startup scene.

 Elements Bar & Lounge at ONE65 (Union Square)

 Part of a multi-story French venue (led by James Beard Award winner Claude Le Tohic), Elements is an awe-inspiring cocktail destination.
 Ascend to the fourth floor and step into a sleek, low-lit bar, trimmed in black and gold.
 The imaginative drinks menu is split into four categories: air, water, fire, and earth.
 Cocktails arrive in four-spigot fountains, hidden in a flask inside library books, and poured in dainty teacups.
-But no drink is as showstopping as the “all bark and no bite,” an amari-forward concoction served in custom-made glass, presented around tree branches.
 Elements’s fourth-floor location means cocktails are shuttled to O’ by Claude Le Tohic, the fine-dining restaurant upstairs, by a clutch of high-tech dumbwaiters—just another cutting-edge feature that makes this sophisticated lair a San Francisco standout.

 Zuni Café (Market Street)

 Zuni broke ground for California cuisine when the late great Judy Rodgers slid rustic chickens and bread salads into the hearth in the 80s and 90s.
 But the Market Street classic continues to evolve.
 It was the first San Francisco restaurant to entirely switch to reusable takeout containers.
 It’s thrown bake sales to support women’s healthcare access and denounce AAPI hate crimes.
 It’s a vocal social media advocate when it comes to housing the unhoused.
 Most controversially, the restaurant removed tips in 2021, citing an effort to combat the sexism and racism inherent in tipping practices.
-Longtime chef Nate Norris was Zuni’s trailblazer-in-chief, and though he recently announced that he’s departing the kitchen after 14 years, his impact will last.
 As the decades have shown, Zuni is a talented multitasker, continually serving up the city’s crispiest chicken while challenging industry expectations.

 Becky Duffett is a food writer living and eating in San Francisco.
 Follow her on Instagram at @beckyduffett.